valentynkt/BackendGarden/content/notes/HTTP 1.1.md

 ## Enhancements Introduced by HTTP/1.1

-HTTP/1.1 brought several key advancements that are still influential in web communications:
+HTTP/1.1 brought several key advancements that are still influential in [[Web|web]] communications:

 > [!summary]- Key Enhancements
 > - **Persistent Connections**: This feature allows multiple requests and responses to travel over a single [[TCP]] connection, reducing the latency and overhead associated with opening new connections for each transaction.